 Atis K. Freimanis was born in Riga, Latvia.
 He graduated from the University of Hamburg, Germany, Medical School in 1951.
 He immigrated to the United States and completed his postdoctoral training in radiology at The Ohio State University College of Medicine, Department of Radiology in 1958.
 He soon rose to the appointment of full professor in 1965.

-Freimanis left Ohio State University College in 1970 to become Professor and Founding Chairman of the Department of Radiology at the newly established Medical College of Ohio in Toledo.
+Freimanis left Ohio State University College in1970 to become Professor and Chairman of the Department of Radiology at the newly established Medical College of Ohio in Toledo.
 He also served there as Clinical Director of the Michael J. Owens Technical College for the Radiologic Technology Program.
-Chairing the new Department of Medicine was another ultrasound pioneer and friend George D. Ludwig.
-In 1976 he returned to Ohio State University College as Professor and Chairman of the Department of Radiology, a position he maintained until 1983.
-There he moved on to the Michigan State University College of Medicine, working through to his retirement in 1993.
+In 1976 he returned to Ohio State as Professor and Chairman of the Department of Radiology, a position he maintained until 1983.
+There he moved on to the Michigan State University Colleges of Medicine, working through to his retirement in 1993.

 Back to History of Ultrasound in Obstetrics and Gynecology.